My introduction to Mexican cuisine was via enchiladas and Margaritas. It was love at first bite and sip.

 - Preheat the oven to 350F.

-- While the sauce simmers, toss together in a bowl the shredded chicken, bell pepper, onion and a quarter of the shredded cheese.
+- While the sauce simmers, toss together in a bowl the shredded chicken, bell pepper, onion, garlic and a quarter of the shredded cheese.

 - On a baking tray, spread the tortillas and sprinkle with a little water.